oniops/tfmodule-aws-msk/README.md

  - Sid AllowMSKAccess  : Policies for connecting to the MSK Cluster.
  - Sid AllowMSKConsume : Policies for consuming the messages from the topics.
  - Sid AllowMSKProduce : Policies for producing the messages to the topics.
+ - Sid AllowMSKTopicAccess : Policies for read configurations for topic and create/delete the topics.
+ - Sid AllowMSKGroupAccess : Policies for read/create the consumer groups.

 ```json
 {